pin0S/learningML/log.md

 Today's Progress: Started Assignment 4 - spent a lot of time understanding the visualistion section of the code

 Thoughts: Unproductive morning, I definitely feel tired.
 Undecided if I jump back in at night or take a night off to rest.
 I guess we will see if I update the log or not.

+## Day 58: October 21, 2018

+Today's Progress: Finished assignment 4 and started on week 5 getting the first video done

+Thoughts: Feeling really lost at the moment, had the high of writing the blog post yesterday and now have this odd low of not knowing where I am at or that I'm not good enough to do this.

+I think part of it is my boredom at work and not feeling challenged and not knowing my next move.
+A lot of confusion and agendas coming from others on what I should do.
+Really shits me.

+Machine learning is a good constant, but the struggle is so real with the assignments.
+Potentially how they are worded.
+I'm going to push through this week as I understand the material and it is mainly just the assignments I really struggle with.
+Also going to invest a bit more time this week in researching my next move for work.
+Definitely need to get out and network.